WHAT IS THIS?

 Where required by LAW

-29. We may also use and process your personal data in order to comply with other legal obligations to which we are subject, as follows:
+24. We may use and process your personal data in order to comply with other legal obligations to which we are subject, as follows:

 - to maintain a register of corporate gifts and hospitality to comply with anti-bribery laws;